Colin McRae

-McRae was killed in a helicopter crash in 2007 near his home.
+In 2007, McRae was killed when the helicopter he was piloting crashed near his home.
 His son and two family friends were also killed.

 Personal life

 McRae was born in Lanark, Scotland, to Jimmy and Margaret McRae.
 Jimmy McRae was the five-time winner of the British Rally Championship.
 McRae was the eldest of three brothers; his middle brother, Alister McRae, is also a rally car driver.
 McRae's maternal uncle Hugh "Shug" Steele was also a former rally driver.
 He attended Robert Owen Primary School and Lanark Grammar School and studied for a year at Coatbridge College.
 He worked at Archie's Autos then at his father's plumbing and heating business as a technician.

 McRae was married to Alison (née Hamilton), whom he met aged 19 when she acted as his co-driver, and had two children, Hollie and Johnny.
 McRae moved to the principality of Monaco in 1995, partly through his friendship with David Coulthard.
 However, as his young family grew up, he spent more time back at his home in Lanarkshire.
-The couple bought the 17th century Jerviswood House.
+The couple bought the 17th-century Jerviswood House.
 McRae's nephew, Max McRae, is also a motorsport racer.

 In 1996, McRae was appointed a Member of the British Empire for services to motorsports in the Birthday Honours list.